 And with the availability of many template galleries like lifestyle, education, sports, games, and music, you can give your file a more suitable appearance.
 Moreover, Notepad+ Pro has the support for several formats including Excel, Keynote, Numbers, Pages, Powerpoint, Word so that you can deal with a variety of files without facing incompatibility issues.

 Should your priority lie with a simple note-taking experience, I would recommend you to go for Bear.
 Probably, the best part about this iPad app is an impressive assortment of themes that can fit into your various needs.
 Using your Apple Pencil, you can draw arts and sketch nice-looking designs.
 That aside, I like the flexibility to use custom icons to tag items as they make it a bit convenient to find specific files.

 Speaking of customization, the app comes with a unique feature called “emoji autocomplete” that allows you to personalize your tasks and headings.
 Better still, Bear has got the support for many export options such as HTML, PDF, DOCX, MD, JPG, EPUB, and TextBundle so that you can comfortably deal with different file types.

 Try Out These Apple Pencil Apps Right Now

 Well, that rounds up our list of some of the best Apple Pencil apps available on the App Store right now.
 The apps can be utilized for a wide variety of use cases and I’m sure you’ll find something that fits your bill.
-What do you use your Apple Pencil for?
-Do you find any of the aforementioned Apple Pencil apps useful?
-Let us know in the comments section below.
+If you loved this article, you should also read our article on best Apple Pencil accessories.
+Also, if you cannot afford to buy an Apple Pencil, we have create a list of Apple Pencil alternatives that you might enjoy.
+Do check these out and let us know your thoughts in the comments below.